mendesfabio/eure-sdai-indexer/README.md

 - **Exact In Simulation**: For simulation purposes, we assume all swaps are exact-in when computing expected amounts, meaning users specify input and receive pool-determined output
 - **Fixed Analysis Period**: This indexer is designed to run over a specific block range - from pool creation until the cache duration was fixed (more info at `ponder.config.ts`)
 - **Post-Fix Behavior**: After the cache duration was corrected, running the indexer doesn't provide meaningful results since actual vs expected swap outcomes would be zero
+- **Indirect Swaps**: This indexer does not handle indirect swaps (token → BPT → token) due to complexity.
+These represent <0.1% of total swaps (<300 out of 330k+ transactions) and are primarily CoW solver operations where rate extraction is not intentional.
+See [Dune query](https://dune.com/queries/5332599) for indirect swap examples

 ## Setup